 The Three Minute Thesis (3MT®) is a skills development activity that challenges Higher Degree by Research students to explain their research project to a non-specialist audience in just three minutes.

 3MT® celebrates the exciting research conducted by PhD students.
 Developed by The University of Queensland (UQ), the exercise cultivates students’ academic, presentation, and research communication skills.
-The competition supports their capacity to effectively explain their research in three minutes, in a language appropriate to a non-specialist audience.
+Participation in 3MT supports competitors to:

 The first 3MT competition was held at UQ in 2008 with 160 Research Higher Degree students competing.
 In 2009 and 2010 the 3MT competition was promoted to other Australian and New Zealand universities and enthusiasm for the concept grew.
 Due to its adoption in numerous universities, a multinational event was developed, and the Inaugural TransTasman 3MT competition was held at UQ in 2010.